yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 # Code Agents

 Code agents are the default agent type in smolagents.
-They generate Python tool calls to perform actions, improving both efficiency and accuracy.
-By reducing the number of actions required, simplifying complex operations, and enabling the reuse of existing functions in software infrastructures, code agents streamline the process.
+They generate their own Python tool calls to perform actions, improving both efficiency and accuracy.
+Code agents are really streamlined because they reduce the number of actions required, simplify complex operations, and enable the reuse of existing functions from code.
+We'll build on these advantages throughout this page.

 ![Code vs JSON Actions](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/transformers/code_vs_json_actions.png)